sandstreamdev/std/date/daysInMonths.md

 ## Questions

-- How to find out how many days are in particular month?
+- How to find out how many days are in a particular month?
 - How to find out how many days there are in a leap year?